shasibhusanJena/AWS-Solutions-Architect-Associate/Notes/Q&A.md

     - B. Incorrect.
 Configuring a VPN does allow direct access to the instances, but this exposes them to the internet.
 The goal is to keep them private.
     - C. Incorrect.
 Enabling public IPs and configuring security groups exposes the instances directly to the internet, which compromises security.
     - D. Incorrect.
 An AWS Lambda function invoked from the internet could allow access to the private instances, but it is more complex and less secure than using a bastion host.
-12. note
+11. note
     - Set up an IAM policy to ensure that only encrypted EBS volumes can be created.
 Create an AWS Config rule that tracks unencrypted EBS volumes and use an AWS Systems Manager Automation document for remediation.
-13. note
+12. note
     - want to track and log every request access to their S3 buckets including the requester, bucket name, request time, request action, referrer, turnaround time, and error code information.
       - Enable server access logging for all required Amazon S3 buckets.
-14. A multinational corporation is expanding its operations and needs to efficiently monitor and analyze IAM-related errors, specifically **Access Denied and Unauthorized errors** in their AWS accounts.
+13. A multinational corporation is expanding its operations and needs to efficiently monitor and analyze IAM-related errors, specifically **Access Denied and Unauthorized errors** in their AWS accounts.
 The **company has AWS CloudTrail enabled for logging** purposes.

     - ANS: Query with **AWS CloudTrail Lake** to find specific errors in CloudTrail logs.
-15. note : Migrate the RabbitMQ queue to Amazon MQ to a cluster broker deployment setup.
+14. note : Migrate the RabbitMQ queue to Amazon MQ to a cluster broker deployment setup.
 Launch a Multi-AZ Auto Scaling group for the Amazon EC2 instances that host the consumer application.
 Migrate the existing database to Amazon RDS for PostgreSQL in a Multi-AZ Deployment configuration.

-16. cloud formation
+15. cloud formation
-17. What are the different type of EMR cluster ?
+16. What are the different type of EMR cluster ?
     1. there are two cluster type one is persistent and transient cluster.
     2. persistent type remain alive all the time even if job is completed.
        1. these job are preferred when continues jobs to run on the data.
        2. is particularly suited for workloads that run for extended periods or indefinitely, providing highly available and durable storage.

-18. **Access control lists(ACL)** are used for controlling permissions to a computer system or computer network.
+17. **Access control lists(ACL)** are used for controlling permissions to a computer system or computer network.
 They are used to filter traffic in and out of a specific device.
 Those devices can be network devices that act as network gateways or endpoint devices that users access directly.
-19. **A storage optimized instance** is designed for workloads that require high, sequential read and write access to very large data sets on local storage.
+18. **A storage optimized instance** is designed for workloads that require high, sequential read and write access to very large data sets on local storage.
 They are optimized to deliver tens of thousands of low-latency, random I/O operations per second (IOPS) to applications.
-20. note
-    - **Provisioned IOPS** volumes offer storage with consistent and low-latency performance, and are designed for I/O intensive applications such as large relational or NoSQL databases.
-    - **Magnetic volumes** provide the lowest cost per gigabyte of all EBS volume types and are ideal for workloads where data is accessed infrequently, and applications where the lowest storage cost is important.
-21. note
+19. note
-    - AWS Storage Gateway connects an on-premises software appliance with cloud-based storage to provide seamless integration with data security features between your on-premises IT environment and the AWS storage infrastructure.
+    - **AWS Storage Gateway** connects an on-premises software appliance with cloud-based storage to provide seamless integration with data security features between your on-premises IT environment and the AWS storage infrastructure.
-    - **Elastic Fabric Adapter (EFA)** is a network device that you can attach to your Amazon EC2 instance to accelerate High Performance Computing (HPC) and machine learning applications.
-EFA enables you to achieve the application performance of an on-premises HPC cluster with the scalability, flexibility, and elasticity provided by the AWS Cloud.
+    - **Elastic Fabric Adapter (EFA)** is a network device that you can attach to your **Amazon EC2** instance to **accelerate High Performance Computing (HPC) and machine learning applications.** EFA enables you to achieve the application performance of an **on-premises HPC cluster with the scalability, flexibility, and elasticity** provided by the AWS Cloud.